SAARKS-BH/DeepFakeDetection_-DFDC-/README.md

 - `app.py`: Main Flask application file that handles video uploads and prediction logic.
 - `saved_models/`: Directory where the pre-trained model (`model.h5`) is stored.
 - `uploads/`: Directory where uploaded video files are temporarily stored.
+- `separated_dataset/`: (Optional) Directory where the separated dataset is stored, if needed.
 - `templates/`: Contains HTML templates (`index.html` for the upload page and `result.html` for the result page).
 - `static/`: Contains static files (CSS, JavaScript, images).